Biography

 —This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 101023197—

-1) to break new theoretical ground in the study of rights by proposing an interpretation of rights that does not begin from an ideal position of equality, but rather from a position that acknowledges material inequalities as the only way to correct the very unequal enjoyment of formal rights;
+The project had three specific goals: 1) to break new theoretical ground in the study of rights by proposing an interpretation of rights that does not begin from an ideal position of equality, but rather from a position that acknowledges material inequalities as the only way to correct the very unequal enjoyment of formal rights; 2) to influence the making of constitutional law and constitutional amendments to incorporate socioeconomic rights as well as new institutions to guarantee them; and 3) to socialize this new material way of thinking about the constitution and basic rights amongst the general public.

-1) the alternative material framework I proposed, which put the emphasis on the codification of socioeconomic rights and the institutions and mechanisms necessary to enforce them.
-In this line, I proposed a Human Rights Ombudsman to monitor, promote, and guarantee the enjoyment of rights;
+My most important contributions to the constitutional draft were: 1) the alternative material framework I proposed, which put the emphasis on the codification of socioeconomic rights and the institutions and mechanisms necessary to enforce them.
+In this line, I proposed a Human Rights Ombudsman to monitor, promote, and guarantee the enjoyment of rights; 2) the right of communities to have decisionmaking power at the local level; and 3) popular mechanisms of direct democracy to repeal law, amend the constitution, and initiate a new constituent process.

 Graphic design by Marcela Suárez.
 Colectivo Cabildos Constituyentes